-How do You Milk a Cow?
+How do You Milk a Cow using Milking Machines?

-Depending on where and when you grew up, the thought of milking a cow may conjure up images of a farmer sitting on a short stool, milking the cow by hand into a bucket.
+Depending on where and when you grew up, the thought of milking a cow may conjure images of a farmer sitting on a short stool, milking the cow by hand into a bucket.

 Most dairy farmers have buildings called milking parlors, where their cows go to be milked two to three times a day, depending on the farm.
 The farmer’s employees will use these milking machines or “milkers” to milk the cow, which only takes five to seven minutes on average per cow.
 Depending on the type of farm, the farmer may have robotic milkers which allow cows to be milked whenever they want.
 Take a look at how before and during this milking process, farmers care for their cows.

 While you can certainly find instances of farmers milking by hand here and there, most U.S. dairy farmers haven’t milked by hand in a while – a long while, actually.
 Milking machines were developed more than 100 years ago for a few reasons.
 First, they allow a cow to be milked the same way every way, which is more comfortable for them.
 Plus, it’s more efficient than milking by hand.
 The first milking machine was patented in 1907, and it’s how most of the world now milks its cows.

 2. Then, the milking machine is attached to each cow.
 The milker may have a hard stainless steel exterior, but the inside – which attaches to the cow – is anything but.
 It consists of a soft rubber liner that uses gentle suction to remove the milk in a natural way.